casics/spiral/README.md

 * [NLTK](https://www.nltk.org/install.html), particularly `nltk_words` and `ntlk_wordnet` from the `nltk.corpus` module and the `nltk.stem` module.
 * [plac](https://pypi.python.org/pypi/plac), a command line arguments parser.
+* [Platypus](http://platypus.readthedocs.io/en/latest/), a multiobject optimization library (but only if you want to optimize new parameter values)

 ### ⓶&nbsp;&nbsp; _Download and install Spiral_